-In the ARTS scattering modules, particles are represented by single scattering property data (scat_data_array) and particle concentrations (particle number densitity fields pnd_field).
+In the ARTS scattering modules, particles are represented by single scattering property data (scat_data) and particle concentrations (particle number densitity fields pnd_field).
 The single scattering data originate from scattering theory programs (e.g., Mie theory, T-matrix model, Discrete Dipole Approximation) and their preparation typically requires significant efforts.
 Comprehensive data for hydrometeors in the Earth atmosphere, but also clouds, dust and the like for other planets is available from the arts-xml-data package.
 It is appealing to apply this data in non-scattering calculations (e.g. at low frequencies, where the scattering contribution is negligible) in a consistent manner.
 The ARTS method for that is propmat_clearskyAddParticles and its application is described in the following.

 To consider grey-body particle absorption, the user has to include prop-mat_clearskyAddParticles in the propmat_clearsky_agenda.
-Furthermore, for each particle type (see Section 8.1 for how a particle type is defined) a "particles" tag needs to be added to abs_species, the corresponding concentration field to be added to vmr_field, and its single scattering data have to be added as an element to scat_data_array.
-This can be done each-by-each using ReadXML and Append methods, but a dedicated method Particle-Type2abs_speciesAdd is available performing these three steps for one particle type at once.
-ParticleType2abs_speciesAdd adds the concentration field to vmr_field_raw, i.e., the particle concentration fields can be converted to the internal atmospheric grids together with the gas concentration fields using, e.g., AtmFieldsCalc.
-Note that ParticleType2abs_speciesAdd is essentially doing the same as ParticleTypeAdd, but for non-scattering instead for scattering-in-cloudbox cases (where in non-scattering setups the concentration data is stored together with gas concentrations in vmr_field, while for scattering setups it is stored separately in pnd_field), and that for the single scattering data and concentration fields the exact same data can be applied.
+Furthermore, for each scattering element (see Section 8.1 for how a scattering element is defined) 1) a "particles"

+tag needs to be added to abs_species, 2) the corresponding concentration field has to be added to vmr_field, and 3) its single scattering data have to be added to scat_data.
+This can be done each-by-each using ReadXML and Append methods, but a dedicated method ScatElementsToabs_speciesAdd is available performing these three steps for one scattering element at once.
+ScatElementsToabs_speciesAdd adds the raw number density field to vmr_field_raw, i.e., the raw concentration fields can be converted to internal atmospheric grids together with the gas concentration fields using, e.g., AtmFieldsCalc.
+Single scattering data of all individual scattering elements is added to one and the same scattering species, specifically to the last one of these in the scat_data array.
+Note that ScatElementsToabs_speciesAdd is essentially doing the same as ScatElementsPndAndScatAdd, but for non-scattering instead for scattering-in-cloudbox cases (where in non-scattering setups the concentration data is stored together with gas concentrations in vmr_field, while for scattering setups it is stored separately in pnd_field), and that for the single scattering data and concentration fields the exact same data can be applied.